-1. The Law Review only accepts submissions from eligible students.
-To be deemed an eligible student, you must fall into one of the following categories.
+The Law Review only accepts submissions from eligible students worldwide.
+You must fall into at least one of the following categories.

 The Law Review always accepts for consideration papers submitted during the academic year immediately following the academic year during which the author completed his or her course(s) of study.
 For example, if an author completed an LL.M. at the end of or during the 2011 – 2012 academic year (September 2011 – August 2012) she may submit to either the September 2012 or January 2013 issue.

 Manuscripts must use Times New Roman size 12 font, be double-spaced, and submitted in a .pdf format.
 Only electronic submissions will be accepted for review.
 Submissions should include a title page that identifies the title of submission, name(s) of author(s), contact information for author(s), and law school or interdisciplinary program of study, articling principal or court of clerkship.

 All identifying information (ie your name, university, etc) must be removed from the body of your paper.
 Incorrectly formatted articles will not be accepted.

 All submissions must include an abstract, the length of which must not exceed 5% of the word count of the body of the article.